Switches

 65 Kailh Speed Silver & 4 Kailh Low Profile Red switches included.

-65 Kailh Silent Pink and 4 Kailh Low Profile Red switches included.
+65 Kailh Silent Pink & 4 Kailh Low Profile Red switches included.

-65 Cherry MX Red and 4 Kailh Low Profile Red switches included.
+65 Cherry MX Red & 4 Kailh Low Profile Red switches included.

 65 Kailh BOX White & 4 Kailh Low Profile White switches included.

-65 Cherry MX Blue and 4 Kailh Low Profile White switches included.
+65 Cherry MX Blue & 4 Kailh Low Profile White switches included.

 65 Kailh Speed Bronze & 4 Kailh Low Profile White switches included.